By Amy Gorin, MS, RDN

 I love a hot cup of tea not only because it's soothing but also because of the health benefits it offers.
-Did you know that one cup of Lipton® unsweetened 100% Natural Green Tea boasts 150 milligrams (mg) of flavonoids?
+Did you know that one cup of unsweetened natural green tea boasts 150 milligrams of flavonoids?

 And FYI that although I’m also a huge coffee fan, you don’t get quite the same amount of flavonoids from java.
 In fact, a cup of java offers only 0.4 milligrams of flavonoids, per the USDA Database Flavonoid Content 3.1.

 You can drink your tea straight up—my tea kettle is one of the most heavily used tools in my kitchen!—or you can jazz it up a little.
 I decided to experiment with this ginger matcha latte.